LibraryOfCongress/coding-standards/README.md

-If there is a good reason why this cannot be done, such as an upstream project which does not cleanly package its code, third-party code should be stored in a `vendor` or `external` directory in a directory which contains both the code and a README or LICENSE file providing context and making it clear that the Library is not claiming ownership of the code in question.
+If there is a good reason why this cannot be done, such as an upstream project which does not cleanly package its code, third-party code should be stored in a `vendor` directory in a directory which contains both the code and a README or LICENSE file providing context and making it clear that the Library is not claiming ownership of the code in question.